Invariants in Quantum Geometry

-General Relativity is a theory invariant under diffeomorphism of the underlying manifold.
-Furthermore, the idea of quantum gravity being invariant of diffeomorphism is also mentioned in \cite{PhysRevLett.61.1155} and evident in \cite{MR990772}.
-Therefore, in any attempt to quantize gravity, one has to preserve the diffeomorphism constraint.
-See \cite{Ashtekar:2004vs}.

-As stated in \cite{Thiemann:2002nj}, according to a theorem by Geroch, any globally hyperbolic 4-manifold has to be of the form $\bR \times M$, whereby $M$ is a 3-manifold.
-See \cite{Geroch:1970uw}.
-For a start, we consider our 4-manifold to be $\bR \times \bR^3$, which will be our ambient space.

-In the study of Loop Quantum Gravity, one of the key players would be loops in $\bR^4$, which one can think of as a 1-dimensional manifold.
-As seen in \cite{PhysRevLett.61.1155}, any computations done in the quantum general relativity should be invariant under equivalence class of these loops.
-This implies that the theory should give us loop invariants.
-So it is important that we discuss some topological invariants of loops.

-Another geometrical object that appears in Loop Quantum Gravity would be a compact surface, with or without boundary.
-As seen in \cite{EH-Lim03} , \cite{EH-Lim05} and \cite{rovelli1995discreteness}, the surface plays an important role in the quantization of area and curvature.

-Finally, a 3-dimensional compact region, viewed as a 3-dimensional manifold, also appears in the quantization process of volume, see \cite{rovelli1995discreteness} and also \cite{EH-Lim04}.
-Put all these together, one can see that Loop Quantum Gravity is a study of submanifolds in a 4-dimensional manifold.

-In all the calculations discussed in the articles cited above, one finds that topological invariants appear.
-This is necessary, for if a successful theory of Loop Quantum Gravity is achieved, then the calculations should be invariant under the diffeomorphism group, as implied in \cite{PhysRevLett.61.1155}.

-One such invariant is the linking number between submanifolds.
+Quantum geometry describes how quantum matter interacts with geometry in \cite{Ashtekar:2000eq}.
+One of the key players in this theory is loops, which will yield topological invariants of loops, as described in \cite{PhysRevLett.61.1155}.
+But unlike a topological theory, Smolin in \cite{Smolin:2005mq} remarked that one should not focus on the topology on the ambient space, but rather how the events are causally linked.

+We consider our 4-manifold to be $\bR^4 \equiv \mathbb{R} \times \mathbb{R}^3 $, which will be our ambient space.
+The time-axis is distinguished from spatial subspace.
+A loop is a continuous simple closed curve in $\bR \times \bR^3$, considered as a 1-dimensional manifold.
+We also consider an orientable compact surface, with or without boundary, and a compact solid region, viewed as a 3-dimensional submanifold, all inside our ambient space.

+We want to define invariants that describe how these submanifolds are `linked' together in the ambient space.